superduper-io/superduper/README.md

 ---

-### :mega:  ***We  have a big release v0.2 with a variety of exciting new features and integrations as well as updated docs and use-cases coming up on May 15th.
+### :mega:  ***We  have a big release v0.2 with a variety of exciting new features and integrations as well as updated docs and use-cases coming up in coming weeks.
 Have a glimpse here in the [changelog](https://github.com/SuperDuperDB/superduperdb/blob/main/CHANGELOG.md)!
 Also, we are launching an enterprise solution.
 [Sign-up for the preview waiting list here.](https://www.superduperdb.com/join-beta-waitlist)***

 ---